PacktPublishing/Containers-for-Developers-Handbook/Chapter11/Readme.md

 ## __Technical requirements__

 The following labs will provide examples to put into practice concepts and procedures learned in this chapter.
-We will use Docker Desktop as container runtime and WSL2 (or you Linux/MacOS terminal) to execute the commands described.
+We will use Docker Desktop as container runtime and WSL2 (or you Linux/MacOS terminal) to execute the commands described for the first part of the Labs (Ingress Controller) and then we will start a Minikube environment for the second part (NetworkPolicy resources).

+>__IMPORTANT NOTE: Please stop Docker Desktop before creating your Minikube environemnt.
+Both can run at the same time but they will consume lot of hardware resources and you should choose the right Kubernetes context for your environment.__

 Ensure you have downloaded the content of this book’s GitHub repository in https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git.
 For this chapter’s labs we will use the content of Chapter11 directory.

 You can use one of the following Kubernetes Desktop environments:
 - Docker Desktop (NetworkPolicy resources are not available at the time of writting this book in this platform)
-- Rancher Desktop
+- Rancher Desktop (supports NetworkPolicy resources)
-- Minikube
+- Minikube (supports NetworkPolicy resources)
 - KinD

-The Ingress Controller Lab will work on any of them.
+The Ingress Controller lab will work on any of them, but for the NetworkPolicy resources part you will need to use an appropriate Kuberneted CNI, with support for such resources.
 Each Kubernetes desktop or platform implementation manages and presents its own networking infrastructure to the users in a different way.

 These are the tasks you will find in this repository:
 - We will first deploy the Kubernetes Nginx Ingress Controller (if you don’t have your own Ingress Controller in your labs platform).